maudl3116/GPSig/README.md

 # SigGPDE
-Library for Gaussian process on sequential data using signature kernels as covariance functions, based on GPflow and TensorFlow.
+Library for Gaussian process on sequential data using signature kernels as covariance functions.
-Extends the GPSig library by:
+SigGPDE is built upon GPSig which is based on GPflow and TensorFlow.
+The new features of SigGPDE are:
-- adding a new signature kernel, computed by solving a PDE
+- the possibility to compute the signature kernel using the [kernel trick](https://arxiv.org/pdf/2006.14794.pdf)
-- adding a new sparse variational inference method based on variational orthogonal signature features.
+- a sparse variational inference method based on variational orthogonal signature features (VOSF)
 ***
 ## Installing
 Create and activate virtual environment with Python <= 3.7